 early garbage trucks first made their way over to the United States.

-over the rims of the waste bins on the back.
+In 1915, Mack introduced a new model of truck built specifically for waste management.
+This new model featured roll down sides to help the operators get waste over the rims of the waste bins on the back.
 Chain guards on the truck prevented refuse from getting into any driving mechanisms.

 The Dempster-Dumpster and the Garwood Load Packer

 The next big advancement to garbage trucks came about in 1937.
 George Dempster created the Dempster-Dumpster system.
 George was aware of the manual labor that went into waste collection, and sought to make a system to lighten the load on the workers.
 The system included large bins (or dumpsters) that were lowered to the ground mechanically and loaded by the workers.
 Then the dumpsters were mechanically lifted up and back onto the truck.
 Overall, this cut the amount of labor needed by 75%.

 Around the same time in 1938, the Garwood Load Packer was created.
 This was the first refuse truck that featured a packer.
 The packer was made possible thanks to hydraulic presses, and doubled a garbage truck’s load capacity.
 Overall, the Dempster-Dumpster and Garwood Load Packer eventually became standard features on garbage trucks, and paved the way for the rear loading and front loading garbage trucks.
 The dumpster in the Dempster-Dumpster system became inspiration for modern front loaders, while the Garwood Load Packer brought about the rear loading garbage truck design.